Chapter 15: The Voice

 Aldridge's first firefight at the NDP.
 However, random shooting was

-practice-firing.
-Furthermore, while on patrol, for noise-abatement
+have been practice-firing.
+Furthermore, while on patrol, for

-we called them first.
-So, I continued to lead my little band further and
+contacted us, unless we called them first.
+So, I continued to lead my

-further into the virgin jungle, skirting the thicker stuff to my front,
+little band further and further into the virgin jungle, skirting the

-by going left this time and right the next time.
-This technique worked
+thicker stuff to my front, by going left this time and right the next

-silently about 10 meters behind me.
+Sergeant Bartee walked along silently about 10 meters behind me.

 About halfway to the first checkpoint, somewhere deep in the